 fbTREX RSS feed is designed to foster the spirit of the GDPR, empowering us to have more control over the sources that inform us and enabling us to escape the filter bubbles Facebook has designated for us.

 fbTREX is not a SOCMINT tool.
 RSS queries are restricted to concepts represented by Wikipedia entries.
-This makes it useful for research and exploration into a broad range of subjects, while preventing potential abuse of personal data.
+This makes it useful for research and exploration into a broad range of subjects, while preventing potential abuse of personal data, you can know more on how does it work via fbTREX RSS details.

 What is RSS?